-Even if is true that the oldest musical instrument is the human voice, for millenniums of human beings from all corners of the world and in various stages of their history, have also created musical artifacts using animal bones, skin and hairs; wood, bamboo, shells and other materials available.
+Even if is true that the oldest musical instrument is the human voice, for millennia, human beings from all corners of the world and in various stages of their history have also created musical artifacts using animal bones, skin, hair, wood, bamboo, shells, and other materials available.

 Among the experts and some passionate admirers of antique musical instruments, there is still an ongoing debate about which may be considered the oldest musical instrument in human history.
-Is in this sense that is necessary to make some distinctions before stating which may be considered "world's oldest musical instruments."
+In this sense, it is necessary to make some distinctions before stating which may be considered "the world's oldest musical instruments."

-Another consideration is that there are several instruments that exist today that has been around almost continuously from thousands of years ago.
-In this case, the historical, archeological and continuing musical traditions support the claim of their antiquity.
-A third and final distinction pertains to the archaeological findings of ancient musical instruments which use and tradition haven't survived the test of the ages.
+Another consideration is that there are several instruments that exist today that have been around almost continuously for thousands of years.
+In this case, the historical, archeological, and continuing musical traditions support the claim of their antiquity.
+A third and final distinction pertains to the archaeological findings of ancient musical instruments, the uses and traditions of which haven't survived the test of the ages.

 Therefore, the locus of this article is to present several of the oldest musical instruments still in use today and the recent archeological findings of the oldest instruments that have been recovered from oblivion.